 The UK is currently experiencing a public health emergency as a result of the COVID-19 pandemic.
 It is critical that employers, employees and the self-employed take steps to keep everyone safe.
 This document is to help employers, employees and the self-employed in the UK understand how to work safely during this pandemic, ensuring as many people as possible comply with social distancing guidelines (2m apart, or 1m with risk mitigation where 2m is not viable, is acceptable).
-We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
-We understand how important it is that you can work safely and support your employees' and visitors' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
-We know that many businesses of this type are currently closed for their usual service by government regulation, we hope this guidance will be useful for those businesses as they develop new ways of working or to help prepare for the time when they are able to reopen.
+We hope it gives you a practical framework to think about what you need to do to continue, or restart, operations during the COVID-19 pandemic.
+We understand how important it is to work safely and support your workers' and visitors' health and wellbeing during the COVID-19 pandemic and not contribute to the spread of the virus.
 The government is clear that workers should not be forced into an unsafe workplace and the health and safety of workers and visitors, and public health, should not be put at risk.